Ayananta/Demo_Ayananta/README.md

-# Demo_Ayananta
+# Patent Application
-This is for learning GitHub
+This is a doc written to apply for patent for OneApp.

 ## OneApp
 ### Background